 Finally you can now compare business improvement projects on the same objective, numeric scale with mitigating business risk without over-simplifying; something that has largely escaped us until now.

 Is this post useful to you, or could it be useful to someone you know?
-Please do us both a favour- spread the word by sharing it through the colourful social media buttons at left or below.
+Please do us both a favour- spread the word by sharing it through the colourful social media buttons at left on PC or below on mobile.

 Have you used techniques like this to evaluate risk or communicate uncertainty?
 Tell us your experience with a comment.